rleir/NJAM-you-draw-it/README.md

 # NJAM-you-draw-it

 Charts where readers guess the trend.

+## From Rick Leir:

+The endangered species in Canada are documented at Environment Canada, but their site is a bit dry.
+Let's make it a bit more catchy, and get everyone involved by asking them to draw the graph over the years.

+## From EPetenko:

 First off, 90 percent of this code is owed to NYT's Adam Pearce.
 My only real changes were design-related.